-Healthcare systems face increasingly constrained budgets, psychedelic therapy presents substantial upfront costs.
-While proponents argue for potential long-term cost reductions through decreased hospitalisation rates reduced conventional treatment needs, these projected remain largely theoretical, pending savings longitudinal economic data.
+Healthcare systems face increasingly constrained budgets, and psychedelic therapy substantial upfront costs.
+While proponents argue for potential long-term cost reductions through decreased hospitalisation rates and conventional treatment needs, these projected savings remain largely theoretical, longitudinal economic data.

 In resource allocation decisions, HTAs and payers typically prioritise interventions with more immediate and quantifiable outcomes, particularly for acute or life-threatening conditions.
 While psychedelic therapy shows promise for achieving significant short-term health gains in areas like depression, suicidal ideation, anxiety, addiction, and eating disorders, key challenges remain.
 Success will depend not only on the cost-effectiveness of these treatments but also on the ability to deploy or reassign existing resources in these already resource-constrained areas of healthcare.